Entering Sixth Year as TCNJ Head Coach in 2022

 Education: B.A.
 Political Science; M.S.
 Exercise and Sports Studies, Smith College

-Jackson arrived from Princeton University, where she served as assistant basketball coach for the Tigers since June of 2015.
-She has also been an assistant coach at Smith College and the University of Rochester, following her playing career at William College.
+Jackson came to TCNJ from Princeton University, where she served as assistant basketball coach for the Tigers since June of 2015.
+She has also been an assistant coach at Smith College and the University of Rochester, following her playing career at Williams College.

 While serving on the coaching staff at Princeton, Jackson assisted with recruiting, scouting, on-court skill sessions, and daily administrative duties.
 The Tigers enjoyed a historic season in 2015-16, compiling a record of 23-6 and becoming the first Ivy League basketball program to receive an at-large bid into the NCAA tournament.

-After graduating with a bachelor of arts degree in political science with a concentration in leadership studies, Jackson became a graduate assistant coach at Smith College.
-At Smith, she earned her master’s of science in exercise and sports studies.
+After graduating with a bachelor of arts in political science with a concentration in leadership studies, Jackson became a graduate assistant coach at Smith College, where she earned her master’s of science in exercise and sports studies.

 Jackson hails from Galeta, CA where she attended Dos Pueblos High School.